 The meeting point for the Limehouse – Thames – Docklands walk is just outside the Westferry Docklands Light Railway (DLR), by Cycle Hire Point.

 The Limehouse – Thames – Docklands walk is one of a series of Regent’s Canal and other Inland Waterways walks that we conduct in partnership with the IWA (Inland Waterways Association).
-There are now getting on for a dozen different canal and inland waterways walks.
+There are now getting on for 30 different canal and inland waterways walks.
 The canal walks’ regular slot is the 2.30 pm Tour du Jour offering on the first and third Sunday of every month.
 And there are usually a handful of “guest appearance” canal walks that run as “Specials” on selected dates in any given Summer or Winter London Walks programme.

 LONDON WALKS REVIEWS